 It is often convenient to think in terms of the standard deviation, e.g., when plotting data and showing the spread of values.
 The standard deviation of the error in is

 The dependence of the standard deviation of the estimate on is a very general and important result.
 However, this “approach to the correct value” is very slow.
-If we want to reduce the standard deviation of the error in the estimated average power received by the detector by a factor of 10, we must detect 100 times as many photons.
+If we want to reduce the standard deviation of the error in the estimated average power received by the detector by a factor of 10, we must detect 100 times as many rays.
 That can be computationally very expensive.

 It is to be emphasized that result (4) that the variance of a sample mean equals the true variance divided by the sample size holds for any situation for which the individual samples are independent and identically distributed random variables.

 Note, of course, that if we knew the pdf for the received power, , then we could simply evaluate Eq.
 (1) to get the desired true mean , and no Monte Carlo simulation would be required.

 Finally, it must be remembered that the discussion here assumes that ”all else is the same” when considering the number of detected rays.
 For example, we emit and trace more rays without changing the physics of the simulation.
 The page on importance sampling presents ways to increase the number of detected rays and thereby reduce the variance, but with a change in the physics that sometimes may invalidate the simple dependence.